Chart Color Schemes

 Albury - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Albury-East's population, as of August 2025, is approximately 20,688, indicating a rise of 2,857 individuals since the 2021 Census.
-This increase represents a 16.0% growth from the previously reported figure of 17,831 people.
-The change is inferred from the estimated resident population of 20,101 in June 2024 and an additional 888 validated new addresses since the Census date.
-This results in a density ratio of 203 persons per square kilometer.
-Albury-East's growth rate surpassed that of non-metro areas (4.8%) and its SA3 region, positioning it as a growth leader.
+Albury - East's population was around 21,200 as of November 2025.
+This figure reflects an increase of 3,369 people since the 2021 Census, which reported a population of 17,831.
+The change is inferred from the estimated resident population of 20,101 in June 2024 and an additional 1,085 validated new addresses since the Census date.
+This results in a density ratio of 208 persons per square kilometer.
+Albury - East's growth rate of 18.9% since the 2021 census exceeded both the non-metro area (5.1%) and the state average, placing it among the region's growth leaders.
 Interstate migration contributed approximately 68.5% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Albury-East is projected to expand by 11,935 persons, reflecting a total increase of 54.9% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+According to demographic trends, exceptional growth is predicted over this period, with the area expected to expand by 11,935 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 51.1%.

 Frequently Asked Questions - Population